johnpapa/angular-styleguide/README.md

 ## Directives
 - **Limit 1 Per File**: Create one directive per file.
 Name the file for the directive.

     *Why?*: It is easy to mash all the directives in one file, but difficult to then break those out so some are shared across apps, some across modules, some just for one module.

-Also easier to maintain.
+    *Why?*: One directive per file is easy to maintain.

     ```javascript
     /* avoid */